Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 A biopsy is also known as a human tissue test.
 Simply put, a sample of your body's tissue will be taken for tests and close examination.
 Just the sound of that can be a bit alarming.
-Your doctor is going to remove living tissues from your body after all and that sounds something really serious.
+Your doctor is going to remove living tissues from your body after all and that sounds like something really serious.

 A tissue test may be required by your doctor for further assessment.
 It's called a biopsy because they are going to take a very small sample of living tissue.
-This medical procedure is usually recommended by a doctor if the initial tests that were performed for you may hint that there are cells or bodily tissues that are not normal.
+This medical procedure is usually recommended by a doctor if the initial tests that were performed for you may hint that there are cells or tissues that are not normal.

 Physicians make use of a variety of terms to refer to these abnormally growing tissues in our bodies.
 You may have heard some of them already.
 They may call it a mass, a tumor, or a lesion.

 Remember that these are general terms.
 Your doctor (or any other health worker for that matter) will use them to emphasize the fact that the nature of the tissues being tested is unknown.

 These terms also denote that these tissues are suspicious, which is why your doctor will order a tissue test.
 Other than a physical examination, another option is via an imaging test.
 If that doesn't help then a tissue test will become necessary.

 Why Would a Doctor Suggest or Require a Biopsy?